 U.S. Equal Employment Opportunity Commission

-Chai Feldblum began her service as a Commissioner of the Equal Employment Opporunity Commission in April 2010.
-She was confirmed by the Senate for a second term, which will end on July 1, 2018.
+Chai Feldblum began her service as a Commissioner of the Equal Employment Opportunity Commission in April 2010.
+She is completing her second term on the Commission and has been nominated to serve a third term.

 During Commissioner Feldblum's service on the Commission, she has focused on all the employment civil rights issues within the jurisdiction of the EEOC.
 She has focused in particular on the employment of people with disabilities, pregnancy accommodation, sexual orientation and transgender discrimination, harassment prevention, the structure and process of the federal sector complaint system and strategic planning for the Commission.

 Prior to her appointment to the EEOC, Commissioner Feldblum was a Professor of Law at the Georgetown University Law Center.
 She founded the Law Center's Federal Legislation and Administrative Clinic, which represented a range of organizational clients focused on social justice.
 She also founded Workplace Flexibility 2010, a policy enterprise focused on finding common ground between employers and employees on workplace flexibility issues.